mtyr-ips/CommandLineGIS/index.md

 - What format were they originally in?
 Did you have to do anything to make them mappable (table join, spatial join, geocoding, aggregation, etc.)?
   1. Map 1: 15-minute School Access from Lava Hazard Zones 1-2
-     - geoprocessing = clip road network of hawaii county
+     - geoprocessing = clip road network to hawaii county, reprojection
-     - spatial overlay = school inside 15 mins of zone 1-2
+     - network analysis/spatial overlay = school inside 15 mins of zone 1-2
      - geocoded schools from excel address
   2. Map 2: Population Density with Lava Hazard Zones 1-2
     - calculate popden & search unreliable data with high CV more than 40
+    - do small multiples of denser block groups, suggested by a peer in class
     - geoprocessing = reprojection
   3. Interactive Map: Lava Hazard Zone & School Accessibility
     - layer control, basemaps, popups